decodingai-magazine/.github/profile/README.md

 Decoding ML creates battle-tested content on building production-grade ML systems leveraging good SWE and MLOps practices.

-We focus on the entire lifecycle of an ML system, from system design to deploying and monitoring.

 > Our motto is "More engineering, less F1 scores."

+*Following Decoding ML, you will learn about the entire lifecycle of an ML system, from system design to deploying and monitoring.*

 Decoding ML is the hub for continuous learning on: